 10.1 Spam, also known as junk mail, is an unsolicited commercial email message, commonly sent in bulk email messages.
 “Unsolicited” means that the recipient has not consented to the message being sent.
 “Bulk” means that the message is sent as part of a larger collection of messages, all having substantively identical content.
 The term 'spamming' refers to transmitting, distributing or delivering any unwanted commercial e-mail correspondence, especially in mass quantities, through the electronic means of communication.

 Measures to prevent spam

 10.2 We take the following measures to prevent spam:

-(a) mailing list subscribers must specifically opt-in to Getting Personal emails to receive them.
-The nature of the emails people will be sent is fully disclosed, both on the page the subscription is made from and with a prominent link to this Policy;
+(a) mailing list subscribers must opt-in or otherwise qualify to form part of our mailing list to receive our emails.
+The nature of the emails people will be sent is fully disclosed, both on the page on which the subscription is made and with a prominent link to this policy;

 (b) we do not use bought-in lists, rented lists or lists that use appended email addresses;